North East London Health & Care Partnership logo

 Vaccines have been around for a long time and have been saving lives in the UK for decades.
 They undergo rigorous research, safety testing and monitoring to make sure they are safe for you and your family.

-They help stop dangerous diseases from spreading in local communities.
-So, by keeping up to date with your child’s vaccines, you can also help keep those who are most vulnerable safe, including babies, people living with certain health conditions and older people.
+• to keep vulnerable people safe, including babies, people living with certain health conditions and older people.

 What vaccinations does my child need?